J&K: Four militants killed in gunfight in Nagrota, had plans to disrupt DDC polls, say police

 Two personnel of Special Operation Group of the police were also injured in the gunfight.

-Four suspected militants allegedly belonging to Jaish-e-Mohammad were killed in a gunfight with security forces along the Jammu-Srinagar National Highway near Nagrota on Thursday morning, The Indian Express reported, quoting the Jammu and Kashmir Police.
+Four suspected militants were killed in a gunfight with security forces along the Jammu-Srinagar National Highway near Nagrota on Thursday morning, The Indian Express reported, quoting the Jammu and Kashmir Police.

 Two personnel of Special Operation Group of the police were also injured in the gunfight.